 Why Are Tortoises Territorial?

 Here are the reasons why a tortoise may become territorial:

 Territoriality in the animal kingdom is often triggered by the need to protect food sources.

-Tortoises aren’t any different and can become aggressive to protect their food sources.
-They may also claim a spot to ensure they’ll have access to food later.
+Tortoises are no different and can become aggressive to protect their food.
+They may also claim a spot to ensure they’ll have access to nutritious food later.

-If food sources are limited, a tortoise will become aggressive.
-It may enter other territories for food, fight tortoises in frustration, or defend its space more vociferously.
+A tortoise is more likely to become aggressive if food sources are scarce or limited.
+It may enter other tortoises’ territories for sustenance and defend its space more vociferously.